BHP Billiton spin-off a bright spot in commodities gloom

-Commentators had dubbed the company BHP plans to hand to shareholders “DudCo” before it was christened South32, as the aluminum, manganese, nickel, some coal and silver businesses barely contributed to BHP’s earnings.
+Commentators had dubbed the company BHP plans to hand to shareholders “DudCo” before it was christened South32, as the aluminium, manganese, nickel, some coal and silver businesses barely contributed to BHP’s earnings.

 Despite the improvement, BHP wants to shed the smaller assets so it can focus on its four core commodities, and still believes that shareholders will gain more if South32 is freed to develop assets that were starved of capital amid an iron ore and coal boom.